Support Centre

 The LGPD applies to the processing of personal data, including by digital means, carried out by a natural person or by a public or private legal entity (Article 1 of the LGPD).
 The following data processing activities are exempted from the application of the LGPD (Article 4 of the LGPD):

-• processing carried out by a natural person, exclusively for private and non-economic purposes;
+• processing carried out by a natural person, exclusively for private and non-economic purposes.

-• processing for journalistic and artistic purposes;
+• processing for journalistic and artistic purposes.

-• processing for academic purposes (but observing the rules foreseen in Articles 7 and 11 of the LGPD);
+• processing for academic purposes (but observing the rules foreseen in Articles 7 and 11 of the LGPD).

-• processing activities of personal data originated outside of Brazil, from countries that provide an adequate level of data protection (compared with the LGPD) are not subject to the LGPD, since this personal data is not shared or communicated with Brazilian processing agents.
+• processing activities of personal data originating outside of Brazil, from countries that provide an adequate level of data protection (compared with the LGPD) are not subject to the LGPD, since this personal data is not shared or communicated with Brazilian processing agents.

 3. Data Protection Authority | Regulatory Authority